baaahs/light-server-infrastructure/README.md

   - Boot up your PI w/ a USB keyboard and mouse, select installation of Raspbian Lite and select the keyboard layout of US.
   - Restart your PI once the installation of Raspbian has finished.
   - Login to your PI using the credentials (user: pi, password: raspberry)
-  - Run `sudo raspi-config`, select `Interfacing Options` and enable SSH.
-At this point you should be able to SSH to `pi@raspberrypi.local`.
+  - Run `sudo raspi-config`, select `Interfacing Options` and enable SSH, select the option to change the server name.
+Set the name to `baaahslights`
+  - Reboot

+You should now be able to SSH into the PI: `ssh pi@baaahslights.local`

+# EXECUTE PLAYBOOK
-- Run this ansible playbook against the RPI.
+Execute this playbook against the `baaahslights.local` server, using a vault password obtained by contacting [Josh Durbin](https://github.com/joshdurbin).